DataMesh-OpenSource/SolarSystemExplorer/README.md

 Open the PC app and run!

 > Note: METoolkit v2.3.0 and above are shipped with a new UI design that is more user-friendly.
-For details, see the UI Operation Guide.
+For details, see the **[UI Operation Guide](Docs/ui-operation-guide.md)**.

 <p align="center">